arthishbanerjee/arthishbanerjee.github.io/_news/iimc_internship.md

 related_posts: false
 title: I started work at the <code>Indian Institute of Management Calcutta</code> as a <code>Research Assistant</code> for <code>Prof. Somdeep Chatterjee</code>!
 ---

+I started work at the `Indian Institute of Management Calcutta` as a `Research Assistant` for `Prof. Somdeep Chatterjee`!

+---